Before we begin this article, please understand:

 - When surgeons question spinal surgery

-- Our new research: Platelet-Rich Plasma Injections for Chronic Low Back Pain
+- Research: Platelet-Rich Plasma Injections for Chronic Low Back Pain

-- Our new research: Stem Cell Injections for Chronic Low Back Pain
+- Research: Stem Cell Injections for Chronic Low Back Pain

 These articles discuss the various problems and challenges we have seen in our patients over the past 20 years.
 We have found that incorporating these treatments for our problems, with a sensible diet plan, can offer our patients significant back pain relief and make them feel good again.